uvaai/ml2/60 Module 6/15 Running notebooks online/content.md

 3. Change the name of the folder in the cell below the download-cell from `'cifar-10-batches-py'` to `'/kaggle/input/cifar10/cifar-10-batches-py'`. **Note:** make sure you change the folder in both `unpickle`s!

 You should now be able to skip the download cell, and continue the notebook as is.

+#### Kaggle: Low accuracy on first cell?

+Make sure you have "Environment" set to "Always use latest environment", and "Persistence" set to "files only".
+Restart your notebook by pressing the "Factory reset" button, or by stopping and re-opening the session.